bbarker/haskell-zio/README.md

 An apparent downsize of having `UIO`, `EIO`, and `ZIO` as distinct (non-aliased) types is that one might feel inclined to provide APIs for one or more of these when warranted.
-For this reason `UEIO` and `UZIO` aliases along with associated lift and unlift functions are provided.
+For this reason `UEIO e`, `UZIO a`, and other aliases along with associated lift and unlift functions are provided.
+These aliases are most likely only useful as return values, as the quantification of type variables needs to be unified across an entire function signature; for instance, instead of having function like `UEIO a -> UIO a` you would instead need to write the signature as `EIO Void a -> UIO a`.
+On the other hand, a signature that ends like ` -> UEIO a` should be fine.

 [//]: # (Table generated from docs/type_aliases.csv using https://www.tablesgenerator.com/markdown_tables)